 - Act Now, Protect Your Lawn, Save The Grass

 There’s only one rule during a hosepipe ban and that’s errr, well, don’t use your hosepipe.
 But that doesn’t mean you can’t whip out your watering can.
 At least, technically not, although that would keep you busier than a one-armed trombone player no matter how big or small your lawn.
 Besides, I’m like 93% sure the water companies haven’t put the ban in place just to entertain themselves.
 It’s for the health and hygiene of our nation, man.
-Thankfully, there are some other things you can do to keep your lawn looking healthier for longer, and allow it to recover super-quickly when hose pipes are no no illegal, such as:
+Thankfully, there are some other things you can do to keep your lawn looking healthier for longer, and allow it to recover super-quickly when hose pipes are no longer illegal, such as:

-Lawn grasses are pretty patient plants, but just like your younger sibling, they do have a stress threshold, so try not to walk, play, dance or let your dog pee on your lawn too much during a ban because that can cause a lot of extra harm.
+Lawn grasses are pretty patient plants, but just like your younger sibling, they do have a stress threshold.
+So try not to walk, play, dance or let your dog pee on your lawn too much during a ban because that can cause a lot of extra harm.
 So just be a little gentle with your lawn for the time being.
-Minimise the length of your kid’s kickabouts, delay any garden campouts, try to move your picnic rugs around each day and if you have to walk across your lawn to get the shed or washing line try to take a different route each time.
+Minimise the length of your kid’s kickabouts, delay any garden campouts, try to move your picnic rugs around each day.
+And if you have to walk across your lawn to get the shed or washing line try to take a different route each time.
 I’m not saying “don’t use your lawn!”
 I’m just saying be a little mindful for the moment.

 The first thing that happens to your lawn in a drought is it stops growing.
-It will still set seeds, which are those long, wiry stalks that tickle your ankles, but that’s a defence mechanism just in case the “mother plant” doesn’t survive.
-But we’re not going to let that happen, so if you want to get the mower out and take them out, by all means do, just make sure you pop your mower on its highest setting.
+It will still set seeds, which are those long, wiry stalks that tickle your ankles.
+But that’s a defence mechanism just in case the “mother plant” doesn’t survive.
+But we’re not going to let that happen, so if you want to get the mower out and take them out, by all means do.
+Just make sure you pop your mower on its highest setting.
 Why?
 ‘Cos your plants are already stressed, and scalping them will make them freak out more than a tired toddler.

-Mulch ado about everything: Second pro tip of the day: Leave a light sprinkling of grass clippings on your lawn to act as a mulch and keep that precious moisture in and stop it evaporating in the heat.
+Second pro tip of the day: Leave a light sprinkling of grass clippings on your lawn to act as a mulch and keep that precious moisture in and stop it evaporating in the heat.
 And then, when it does eventually rain, grab your rake and clear any clippings left to allow the moisture to get down and dirty with the roots.

-- Start Planning For Your Lawn’s Epic Comeback Gig
+Start Planning For Your Lawn’s Epic Comeback Gig

-A touch of aeration and scarification: The thing about drought is, ummm, it goes hand-in-hand with soil compaction, so I’d definitely recommend booking in a spot of aeration for the autumn as a way of loosening up your soil, giving your roots a bit more breathing space, and allowing nutrients and water to get deeper down.
+The thing about drought is, ummm, it goes hand-in-hand with soil compaction.
+So I’d definitely recommend booking in a spot of aeration for the autumn.
+You want to loosen up your soil, giving your roots a bit more breathing space, and allowing nutrients and water to get deeper down.
 Once you’ve done this, it’s then worth doing a scarification job to get rid of any leaves and grass blades and whatnot that have become part of the thatch layer.

 Remember how your grandma used to tell you to “feed a cold”?
-Well she was right, and it works with lawn care too because a nice nutritious meal will help them heal after a period of drought.
-Following a long period without rain or hosepipes, it’s a good idea to give your lawn some feed high in phosphorus and potassium to boost root growth and make their cell walls strong, while kicking weed butt too.
-Once you’ve done this, try using a foliar feed to bring your lawn’s lush green colour back, such as a seaweed feed, which is packed-full of iron and awesome for photosynthesis.
+Well she was right, and it works with lawn care too.
+A nice nutritious meal will help them heal after a period of drought.
+Following a long period without rain or hosepipes, it’s a good idea to give your lawn some feed.
+Look for high in phosphorus and potassium.
+This will help to boost root growth and make their cell walls strong, while kicking weed butt too.
+Once you’ve done this, try using a foliar feed.
+This will bring your lawn’s lush green colour back.
+You will something called a seaweed feed, which is packed-full of iron and awesome for photosynthesis.